stroebitzer/popcast/README.md

 Please subscribe and like!

 ## Future Guests [get list](guestlist.md)
-*WOULD LOVE TO SEE FOLKS CONTRIBUTE FOLKS THEY WOULD LIKE TO SEE!* I made a list of folks id like to talk to.  if you want to be on the popcast feel free to DM me (twitter below)
+*WOULD LOVE TO SEE FOLKS CONTRIBUTE FOLKS THEY WOULD LIKE TO SEE!* I made a list of folks id like to talk to.  if you want to be on the POP feel free to DM me (Twitter below)

 ## Questions you would like me to [ask guests](questions.md)
-you can clone and add questions for this weeks guest.  i will usually promote this on twitter first the monday before the recording.
+you can clone and add questions for this weeks guest.  i will usually promote this on Twitter first the monday before the recording.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.